esc-chula/gearfest-backend/README.md

    > Note: If there are no tables on the database, please run `supabase db reset` to apply migrations.

 Ensure to run `supabase stop` to close supabase after finishing your code.
-If there are migrations that haven't been applied to supabase, please run `supabase db reset` to apply migrations.

 ## Contributing